 What I learned

-I also learned how to print a zine at home and hand-stitch it!
-It was such a wonderful experience to create a physical project after a year of remote work.
+I learned how to print a zine at home and how to hand-stitch a book!
+It was such a wonderful experience to create a physical project after a year of creating digital work.

 Design & Iteration